ThibaudP/simple_shell_test_suite/README.md

 ## Note for check allowed function
-Check_allowed_function : check if there is not allowed function used with the command : /bin/ls Check_allowed_function_advanced : check if there is not allowed function used with the command : env, ls -la, setenv, unset.
+Check_allowed_function : check if there is not allowed function used with the command : /bin/ls Check_allowed_function_advanced : check if there is not allowed function used with the command : env, ls -la, setenv, unset. ( if one of the function don't work, may bug)
 ## Run

 Usage `./check_simple_shell.bash`